 "Go after the real criminals, leave my wife alone.
 She did what she was supposed to," said her husband of just over a year, Steve Miller.

-Her check-ins have usually been with a contractor for ICE, but she was told to report to the field office Tuesday at 9 a.m.
+Her check-ins have usually been with a contractor for ICE, but she was told to report to the field office on Feb 12 at 9 a.m.